 World Hearing Day is held on 3 March each year to raise awareness on how to prevent deafness and hearing loss and promote ear and hearing care across the world.
 The theme for 2022 is “To hear for life, listen with care“.

 To study the attention that is given to the importance and means of hearing loss prevention through safe listening, Wavefront Centre, the Canadian Hard of Hearing Association (CHHA) British Columbia Chapter and Vancouver Branch initiated an online survey together to learn the insights from our community.
-Over 50% of respondents are very concerned about protecting their hearing from various noises in everyday life; and 45% of respondents indicated that the attention the society gives to the preservation of hearing and prevention of hearing loss from noise is poor.
+The 165 responses received from the survey have drawn our attention to some very insightful findings:

 Some of our clients shared their personal story on hearing loss and their experience with hearing health protection:

 “The level of my hearing loss is roughly moderate to severe.
 It is surely vital that people always stay cautious and aware in consistently checking up on our hearing levels and ensuring to the best of our ability in nurturing our sensitive ears while we can.” – Aadil Alromeshi, client of Wavefront Centre’s Community Outreach Services

 “I was born with a mild/moderate hearing loss.
 Over my lifetime it has progressed significantly and is now severe/profound.
 When watching television, I prefer to turn on mute and use closed captioning.
 I know about headphones that protect people from loud noises but can’t really think of other ways to protect hearing other than using closed captioning.” – Adrianne Fitch, client of Wavefront Centre’s Community Outreach Services